 Taking into consideration that the ability to transfer the ERs Title to the Carbon Fund as contained in the ERPD is totally dependent on the promulgation of a new Legal and Regulatory Act (The Prime Minister Decision) that doesn't exist yet, and taking in consideration that the legal Act (The Prime Minister Decision) as stated in the ERPD is a "legally binding" temporary act, which carries the risk of a future amendment or repealing and consequently significant legal effects on the long-term ability to the ERs Tittle full rights transference.
-Taking in consideration that the potential modification will not have retroactive effects to the date of the initial Decision), or by the opposite applies the "Ex Tunc" rule effects (with the potential ability to affect the previous Transfer of Title to ERs), and finally considering all of this elements it is not possible to say with certainty that Vietnam has demonstrated its the ability to transfer the Title of ERs to the Carbon Fund.
+Taking in consideration that the ERPD does not clarify if the national legal system applies to this situations the "Ex Nunc" effects rule (assuring that the potential modification will not have retroactive effects to the date of the initial Decision), or by the opposite applies the "Ex Tunc" rule effects (with the potential ability to affect the previous Transfer of Title to ERs), and finally considering all of this elements it is not possible to say with certainty that Vietnam has demonstrated its the ability to transfer the Title of ERs to the Carbon Fund.